justinwagoner3/json_restful_api/README.md

 ### Database

-Should have switched the order of rows and cols for better query readability.# Triggering CI
+Should have switched the order of rows and cols for better query readability.

+## TO SORT

+generic `id` fields in db is confusing... should've done book_id, sheet_id, cell_id as PKs to make joins easier